ziwei-fan/ziwei-fan.github.io/_pages/about.md

 # News
+* May 8th, 2023: From now on, I am a Ph.D.!
-* May 2023: Paper "Personalized Federated Domain Adaptation for Item-to-Item Recommendation" is accepted by UAI'23.
+* May 8th, 2023: Paper "Personalized Federated Domain Adaptation for Item-to-Item Recommendation" is accepted by UAI'23.
 * April 2023: Paper "Graph Collaborative Signals Denoising and Augmentation for Recommendation" is accepted by SIGIR'23.
 * Jan 2023: Paper "Mutual Wasserstein Discrepancy Minimization for Sequential Recommendation" is accepted by WWW'23.
 * Nov 2022: Officially Ph.D.
 Candidate after my preliminary examination!